ocaml/dune/doc/concepts.rst

 When resolving libraries, ones that are part of the workspace are always preferred to ones that are part of the installed world.

-.. _alternative-deps:

 Alternative Dependencies
 ------------------------

-In addition to direct dependencies, you can specify alternative dependencies.
-This is described in the :ref:`Alternative Dependencies <alternative-deps>` section.

 Sometimes, one doesn't want to depend on a specific library but rather on whatever is already installed, e.g., to use a different